Amiramor95/accendoTest_BE/README.md

 ## Step by step to Test API

-1. **In the Postman, extend the imported collection 'Software Engineer Technical Test' at the collections tab.**
+1. **In the Postman, extend the imported collection 'Software Engineer Technical Test' at the Collections tab.**

-2. **Select the desired API to test.**
+3. **Select the desired API to test.**

-3. **Once the tab is open, specify the details in the body data.(Supposedly the details already populated)**
+4. **Once the tab is open, specify the details in the body data.
+(The details supposedly are already populated)**

-4. **choose the form-data as data type by selecting the radio button.**
+5. **Choose the form-data as data type by selecting the radio button.**

-5. **The key-value should be 'file'.
+6. **The key-value should be 'file'.
 If not, need to key in manually.**

-6. **Select File in the dropdown list next to the key name, then select the file.**
+7. **Select File in the dropdown list next to the key name, then select the file.**

-7. **Ensure Laravel is installed and running**
+8. **Ensure Laravel is installed and running.**

-8. **Click 'Send' button to start the testing.**
+9. **Click 'Send' button to start the testing.**

     Please refer to 'postman.PNG' in the main folder for better understanding